blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 Like Lerna, can be configured to build Typescript.

-**2. The password assistant project will be relatively small, so we don't need a tool built for large monorepos.
-It should not be cumbersome to use the tool with a small monorepo.**
+**2. Should not be cumbersome to use the tool with a small monorepo.** - Not fulfilled

 Intended more for large projects, which may make it cumbersome for our use case.

-**3. Should support publishing to npm**
+**3. Should support publishing to npm** - Fufilled

-Yes

-**4. Should support testing on an integration and single package level**
+**4. Should support testing on an integration and single package level** - Fulfilled

-Yes

-**5. Should be actively maintained/supported**
+**5. Should be actively maintained/supported** - Fulfilled

-Yes

 ### [Pants](https://v1.pantsbuild.org/index.html)

-Seems overall less polished, and offers no additional useful functionality when compared to the other options, specifically Lerna.
+While it does fulfill all criteria, Pants feels overall less polished.
+It offers no additional useful functionality when compared to the other options, specifically Lerna.

 #### Fufilment of criteria

 **1. Must support languages which we plan to use in this monorepo:
-Typescript and Javascript**
+Typescript and Javascript** - Fulfilled

 Same as previous two, can be configured to compile typescript.

-**2. Should not be cumbersome to use the tool with a small monorepo.**
+**2. Should not be cumbersome to use the tool with a small monorepo.** - Fulfilled

-Intended more for large projects, which may make it cumbersome for our use case.

-**3. Should support publishing to npm**
+**3. Should support publishing to npm** - Fulfilled

-Yes

-**4. Should support testing on an integration and single package level**
+**4. Should support testing on an integration and single package level** - Fulfilled

-Yes

-**5. Should be actively maintained/supported**
+**5. Should be actively maintained/supported** - Fulfilled

-Yes

 ### [Turborepo](https://turborepo.org/)